scipy-conference/scipy_proceedings/papers/vyas_ramasubramani/94_vyas_ramasubramani.rst

 In this case, we simply look for the ``tmax`` key in the job document using the ``complete`` function.
 Note the ``FlowProject.label`` decorator for this function; we will discuss this in further detail below.

-Although this particular example is quite simple, ``signac-flow`` scales to arbitrarily complex workflows that use pre- and post-conditions on individual operations to construct a directed graph.
+Although this particular example is quite simple, in principle any workflow that can be represented by a directed graph may be encoded and executed using ``signac-flow``.
+In the context of ``signac-flow``, individual operations are the nodes of a graph, and the pre- or post-conditions associated with each operation determine the vertices.
 To simplify running such workflows, by default the ``project.py run`` interface demonstrated in Fig. :ref:`fig:ops` will automatically run the entire workflow for every job in the workspace.
 When conditions are defined in the manner shown above, ``signac-flow`` will ensure that only incomplete tasks are run, i.e., in this example, once ``tmax`` has been calculated for a particular job, the ``calculate`` operation will not run again for that job.
 Rather than running everything at once, it is also possible to exercise more fine-grained control over which operations to run using ``signac-flow``: